faucetsdn/faucet/docs/vendors/ovs/README_OVS-DPDK.rst

 :Authors: - Josh Bailey

 =======================
-FAUCET on OVS with DPDK
+Faucet on OVS with DPDK
 =======================

 ------------